 Where there is no satisfactory response to attempts to modify the behaviour of a person causing a nuisance or disturbance, it might be necessary to remove the individual from the hospital grounds as a last resort.

-Significantly, the provisions of the CJIA 2008 mean that NHS Staff (and Security Officers) do not necessarily have to wait for the arrival of Police before taking action to remove someone who causing a nuisance or disturbance from the premises.
+Significantly, the provisions of the CJIA 2008 mean that NHS Staff (and Security Officers) do not necessarily have to wait for the arrival of Police before taking action to remove from the premises someone who is causing a nuisance or disturbance.

 For instance, if –